 They often feed on underwater greenery, dabbling around like ducks.
 Trumpeter swans live near rivers, lakes, ponds, marshes, and prairie regions in wetland areas.
 They are monogamous and mate for life, usually not even taking a new mate if their mate dies.

 They historically ranged from Alaska through Canada to the Northern United States.
 Today they are primarily found in Alaska, but efforts are underway to reintroduce them to their old habitats.
 Captive breeding programs release new individuals every year.

 Want to know what the ten smallest birds in North America are?
 Find out here in an article I wrote.

 4. Golden Eagle

 This powerful bird is the largest eagle in North America by weight and the national bird of Mexico.
-The Golden Eagle’s wingspan can reach 7.5 feet, weighing 15 pounds.
-They have an average body length of 3 feet.
+The Golden Eagle’s wingspan can reach 2.28 meters (7.5 feet), weighing 6.8 kgs (15 pounds.)
+They have an average body length of 0.9 meters (3 feet.)

 Many farmers used to worry that Golden Eagles threatened their livestock.
 However, it has been shown that they have minimal impact and rarely prey upon livestock.
 Golden eagles are so large they have been documented attacking full-grown deer.